My weekends revolve around baking.

 I watch and poke the dough to know when it’s time to move on with my recipe.
 If part of the project is letting go of urgency and even our expectations around how long something should take, then the other part of the project might be discerning the cues we can use to know when to move on or take the next step.

 As we unlearn embodied urgency, can we relearn what readiness feels like?

 Looks like?
 Tastes like?
 Sounds like?

 For now, I’ll keep baking and practice noticing the passage of time—however quickly or slowly it may be—with all of my senses.
-I’ll trust that, just as the yeast is doing its thing to help me produce a loaf of bread, the way I spend my time today and tomorrow is work that’s contributing to the health and sustainability of my businesses, as well as my own.
+I’ll trust that, just as the yeast is doing its thing to help me produce a loaf of bread, the way I spend my time today and tomorrow is doing its thing to help me produce remarkable and sustainable work.